- »TREAT Home

 For information on all of the biocontrol agents for Lantana that have established within Australia visit: Lantana biocontrol agents.

-Weeds Why bother? - Declared Weeds - Lantana (this page) - Local Law Declared weeds
+Weeds Why bother? - Declared and significant weeds in Queensland - Lantana (this page) - Local Law Declared weeds - Stevia ovata

-Environmental Weeds - A - B - C - K - L - R - S - Z - Weed glossary
+Environmental Weeds - A - C - D - K - L - R - S - Z - Weed glossary